 The City of Fort Lauderdale is committed to serving the needs of all of its citizens and visitors, and our goal is to ensure access to information for a diverse audience.
 To that end, the City is incorporating into its website accessibility design standards to meet Universal Design concepts supported by the W3C Guidelines and ADA Accessibility Requirements.
+These modifications to improve the accessibility and usability of the website, using the applicable portions of the Web Content Accessibility Guidelines (WCAG 2.0) as our standard, are an ongoing effort.

 ADA Notice of Compliance